ev3dev/ev3dev.github.io/docs/tutorials/tacho-motors.md

     $ cat $MC/count_per_rot
     360

+The range of `position` attribute is between -2,147,483,648 and +2,147,483,647.
+It is unlikely that you will ever reach the limit.

 Speed is similar in that the units are in tachometer pulse counts per second.
 You can watch the speed by running...